Department of Respiratory Medicine

 3. Respiratory Infections Group

-Pneumonia is a common disease and one of the lethal diseases.
-In order to achieve the appropriate initial treatment, appropriate assessment and classification of patients with pneumonia at diagnosis is essential.
+Respiratory tract infections are common diseases and representative lethal diseases.
+In order to achieve the appropriate treatment, appropriate assessment of patients with these diseases is essential.

-Our group is currently taking a multidimensional approach to pneumonia, including clinical epidemiology, microbiological epidemiology, and basic research on infection immunity and immunotherapies.
-As one of the representative work, we performed a multicenter prospective study on adult patients with pneumonia in Japan (Shindo Y, et al. Am J Respir Crit Care Med 2013; 188: 985-995).
-This study identified six important risk factors for drug-resistant pathogens and proposed a new clinical predictive rule for initial antibiotic selection.
-Furthermore, we clarified the risk factors for mortality in pneumonia patients who received appropriate antibiotic treatment (Shindo Y, et al. Lancet Infect Dis 2015; 15: 1055-1065).
+Our group is currently taking a multidimensional approach to respiratory tract infections such as pneumonia, tuberculosis, nontuberculous mycobacteriosis (NTM), and nosocomial infections.
+This approach includes clinical epidemiology, microbiological epidemiology, and basic research on infection immunity and immunotherapies.
+As one of the representative work, we performed a multicenter prospective study on adult patients with pneumonia in Japan (Shindo Y, et al. Am J Respir Crit Care Med 2013; Kobayashi D, et al. Infect Drug Resist 2018; Kobayashi H, et al. Int J Infect Dis 2022; Sakakibara T, et al. BMC Pulm Med 2022).
+We identified important risk factors for antibiotic-resistant pathogens and proposed a clinical predictive rule for initial antibiotic selection.
+Furthermore, we clarified the risk factors for mortality in pneumonia patients who received appropriate antibiotic treatment (Shindo Y, et al. Lancet Infect Dis 2015).
 This study elucidated patients who may need adjunctive therapy other than antibiotic treatment.
 Using pathogens identified from patients with pneumonia, molecular epidemiological research has been also performed with microbiologists (Ito R, et al. J Clin Microbiol 2015; 53:879-886).
-In addition, our member is working on basic research on immunotherapies and immunological mechanisms with US researchers, in connection with the findings of our clinical research (Shindo Y, et al. J Leukoc Biol 2016 (in press)).
-Our group is going to develop these multidimensional research to create the future treatment strategy for pneumonia and other respiratory tract infections.
+In addition, we are doing basic research on immunotherapies and immunological mechanisms, with US researchers, in connection with the findings of our clinical research (Shindo Y, et al. J Leukoc Biol 2017).
+Furthermore, regarding basic research, we deploy immunological analyses using samples from patients with NTM and post-operative infections (Matsuura A, et al. BMC Infect Dis 2025; UMIN000050678).
+Our group is doing these multidimensional research to create the future treatment strategy for various types of infectious diseases.

 4. Bronchoscopy and Interventional Group